Passes

 The IR is expected to be in maximal SSA form prior to this pass, given that the pass will only inspect the terminator operation of a block for any values that are generated within the block.
 Maximum SSA form thus ensures that any value defined within the block is never used outside of the block.

-It is expected that ibis.call
+It is expected that kanagawa.call

 operations have been isolated into